riberk/embed_it/README.md

 ### <a name="HashTraits"></a> Hash traits

 You can use any combination of hash traits on `dir` and `file`.
-For a file it hashes it's content, for a dir it hashes every entry name and entry hash if applicable (order - dirs, then files, by path).
+For a file it hashes it's content, for a dir it hashes every entry name and entry hash if applicable (order - (dirs > files) then by path).
 Hash stores as a constant array of bytes;

 | Derive     | Required feature | Trait                     |
 |------------|------------------|---------------------------|